JAntn/garbcol/README.md

 gcObject derived classes are protected against the above behaviour.

-A hundred times slower than c++ standard worse case (It is not optimized yet)
+Twenty times slower than c++ standard worse case (It is not optimized yet)

+Pointers to pointers not allowed.
+You can use an object with a pointer member to get this functionality.

 ### Future
 - bug fixing
 - documentation
-- pointer to pointer not implemented yet

-It is intended that all features of this version (0.04.3) will be forward compatible unless it is not explicitly noticed.
+It is intended that all features of version (0.04.3) will be forward compatible unless it is not explicitly noticed.

 ### Experimental